Table of Contents

 This idea was a left field one.

-One of the barriers to making a leap to using a full agent was just getting started given the other priorities in the business.
+One of the barriers to making a leap to using a full agent was just getting started changing the process, given the other priorities in the business.

-The concept behind this tool is a daily tip and reward for thinking about data and AI.
+The concept behind this tool is a daily tip and reward for thinking about data governance and AI usage.

 Lessons Learnt

-Lessons so far categorised by the key themes from the requirements:
+Lessons so far categorised by the key themes above:

 Data privacy concerns:

-• It is possible to run LLM models locally and not in the cloud
+- It is possible to run LLM models locally and not in the cloud to alleviate privacy concerns

-• Realisation that data organisation is key for running the business manually or automating it with AI.
+- Data governance is key whether running the process manually or automating it with AI.

 Accuracy concerns: